ehuang1126/Zebrafish-Facility-Tracker/README.md

 3. In the main directory, create a directory called `data`.
 4. Move your input file named `input.xlsx` (make sure it is in the format listed below) to the `data` directory.
 5. Run `npm install` and then run `npm start`.
 6. Go to the `settings` tab and import your data.
+You may need to close and reopen the database if the data does not show up.

 ## Input Format
 1. Download [this Excel sheet](https://docs.google.com/spreadsheets/d/1qK9Pgry0nXH4Pcq5gidWd_J7OUvx0_i_/edit?usp=sharing&ouid=104837976882916963935&rtpof=true&sd=true).
 This is an example import spreadsheet.
 The important parts are the sheet and column headers, so you can copy and just replace the data with your own data.